The start of 1986 saw Ray Dorset working on two television shows – comedy drama Prospects and the childrens show Wizbit starring Paul Daniels.

 “Driving to the gig at our leisure , arriving maybe three hours early (unknown for Dorset!), the owner would lay on food and drink and the atmosphere was casual and informal.

-“If you have heard the tape of ‘Mungo In Brittany’, you will hear that Ray made up many new songs on that tour, ‘Red Leather and Chrome’ springs to mind.
+“If you have heard the tape of ‘Mungo In Brittany’ (track listing in the sidebar) you will hear that Ray made up many new songs on that tour, ‘Red Leather and Chrome’ springs to mind.
 It was brilliant”!

 |26th April||Seaham Leisure Centre|